Assistant Professor in Journalism Studies (1.0 FTE)

 • teaching experience at university level and proven didactic abilities

-• gained their University Teaching Qualification (UTQ) or are prepared to do so within a year
+• gained their University Teaching Qualification (UTQ) or are prepared to do so within two years

 • an excellent research track record, including relevant publications

 • an outstanding national and international academic network as well as strong contacts with professionals in the field

 • willingness to make substantial contributions to the development of the Department’s research and educational programmes

 • excellent command of English (at least CEFR B2/C1 level for reading, listening, writing and speaking)

 • expected to have or gain understanding of the Dutch language (CEFR B2 for reading and listening, and CEFR B1 for writing and speaking) within two years.